 This partnership is creating an improved coordinated response to all survivors of family violence by co-locating and coordinating existing county services on-site at Empower Yolo — 175 Walnut St. in Woodland — so survivors can avoid traveling to, and navigating through, multiple systems when they have limited windows of time and multiple urgent needs.

-Advokid: Foster Parents and Social workers need the knowledge and skills to best advocate for the young children in their care.
-This multi-disciplinary training funded by First 5 Yolo will educate foster child advocates throughout California with the science and the law to encourage consistent focus on the psychological and emotional needs of our infants and children at every stage of their legal proceedings.
+Foster Parents and Social workers need the knowledge and skills to best advocate for the young children in their care.
+This multi-disciplinary training funded by First 5 Yolo will educate Yolo County foster parents and social workers with the science and the law to encourage consistent focus on the psychological and emotional needs of our infants and children at every stage of their legal proceedings.